-28 February 2022 - 28 March 2022: Second stage of the grant procedures budget breakdown.
-This is in accordance with Rule No. 1374 of 16 December 2015 on the grant award procedures of the Council of Europe (Appendix II), The final deadline to deliver the necessary documentation is set at 28 March 2022.
+5 April - 5 May 2023: Second stage of the grant procedures

+On 5 April a maximum of 20 pre-selected eligible Stories will be invited to develop and submit a more detailed project proposal and budget breakdown.
+This is in accordance with Rule No. 1374 of 16 December 2015 on the grant award procedures of the Council of Europe (Appendix II), The final deadline to deliver the necessary documentation is set at Friday 5 May 2023.